 Martin Luther King, Jr. Day: Each January students are invited to participate in lectures and a reception for speakers who may be visiting the school.
+Students also participate in community service projects throughout the city on MLK Day.

 All-School Graduate Student Party: VUSN hosts an all-school party sponsored by the MSN Graduate Student Council.
+The party is traditionally held in January.